repraph/OttoBridge/README.md

 ## License

-MIT License — Non-Commercial.
+MIT — Non-Commercial.
 Free for personal, educational, and community use.
 Commercial use requires written permission.
 See [LICENSE](LICENSE).

 Not affiliated with Bambu Lab, Prusa, Creality, Anycubic, Elegoo, or FlashForge.